-This will be the first year that the University of Toronto has offered a summer course in Ireland.
-Students will earn a full-year history credit in five weeks while living and learning in Maynooth, the country’s only university town.
+This will be the second year that the University of Toronto has offered a summer course in Ireland.
+Students will earn a full-year history credit in four weeks while living and learning in Maynooth, the country’s only university town.
 This course will benefit students interested in understanding the nature and impact of conflict, with special reference to the Irish experience.

 The University of Toronto will offer one course in Ireland, worth one full-year credit.
 The course has limited space and is contingent on adequate enrolment.
 Classes will take place Monday through Thursday mornings.
 Mandatory field trips may take place outside of regular class time.